ansible-collections/ibm_zos_ims/plugins/modules/dbrc/dbrc_sample_output.md

 }
 ```

 The final option is similar to the second option, but the data will be parsed so that each individual field in the output is mapped to its corresponding value where applicable.
+**Note**: If we decide to take this route, we can make further adjustments to refine how exactly we want to map each field; given that some lines of output are not as clear cut as others when it comes to mapping.
+Also we can refine how to want to represent the values in yaml.
 ```
 {
     "changed": "true"